LiyingCheng95/IAM/README.md

   author={Cheng, Liying and Bing, Lidong and He, Ruidan and Yu, Qian and Zhang, Yan and Si, Luo}, booktitle={Proceedings of ACL}, year={2022}
 }

+@@inproceedings{yuan2021overview,
+  title={Overview of Argumentative Text Understanding for AI Debater Challenge}, author={Yuan, Jian and Cheng, Liying and He, Ruidan and Li, Yinzi and Bing, Lidong and Wei, Zhongyu and Liu, Qin and Shen, Chenhui and Zhang, Shuonan and Sun, Changlong and others}, booktitle={Proceedings of NLPCC}, year={2021}
+}
 ```